sixnathan/sixnathansite/structure.md

 ---

+## User Preferences

+**Recorded preferences for this project**:

+1. **Code Snippet Display**: No horizontal scrollbar - increase container width instead of using `overflow-x-auto`
+   - Main container width: `max-w-5xl` (changed from `max-w-2xl`)
+   - Code blocks should display without horizontal scrolling

+2. **Project Descriptions**:
+   - Keep project card descriptions concise on listing pages
+   - Full technical details should live on the individual project pages
+   - Example: natmood shows "a binary valence mood classifier built 'mostly' from scratch" on `/prk`, with full details on `/prk/natmood`

+3. **Navigation**:
+   - No "back to projects" links on project pages

+4. **Git Workflow**:
+   - Commit and push after every codebase change
+   - Use descriptive commit messages

+---

 ## Project Overview

 **sixnathan** is a personal portfolio/blog website built with Next.js 16, showcasing machine learning projects, EEG signal processing work, blog posts, and contact information.
 The site is statically generated and deployed on Cloudflare Pages.